rczms/primeval_webserver/README.md

 # Delete all containers using the following command:
 docker rm -f $(docker ps -a -q)

-# Delete all volumes using the following command:
+# Delete all volumes using the following command (data will be lost):
 docker volume rm $(docker volume ls -q)

 # Restart the containers using the following command: